SergeyKanzhelev/apmtips/source/_posts/2018-01-23-diagnosticssource-design-principles.markdown

 On the other hand, subscriber for the `DiagnosticsSource` callbacks may not catch up to the speed of client libraries development.
 So some information exposed by these libraries is designed to be available by agreement rather than by strong reference.
 More details you want to collect - more aware subscriber should be of client library specifics.

-## 2. Always exists - take it thin air
+## 2. Always exists - take it from thin air

 Another design principle is that the use of `DiagnosticsSource` should not require the change in client library API.
 In .NET world, it is NOT a common practice to pass context or telemetry objects into API explicitly. `DiagnosticsSource` exists as a global singleton and .NET makes it cheap to instantiate and start using it.

+It also provides an ambient context propagation.
+Maintaining of ambient context ensures that libraries do not need to know about each other to collaborate.
+You can always rely on "current" context.
+This feature is specific for .NET.
+Other languages like Go may implement framework-provided context class.

 ## 3. Single instrumentation for multiple purposes